Vitorbnc/VVERSimulator/README.md

 The main UI diagram was adapted from a [World Nuclear Association](https://www.world-nuclear.org/) diagram for a Generic PWR (please note that the original diagram does NOT show a VVER) to portray a VVER and match the description given in the article.

 In the ` /img ` folder contains an earlier version of the process diagram, which shows a vertical steam generator.
 This agrees with most western PWR designs, but to more accurately represent the VVER, it was later replaced for a new diagram with an horizontal steam generator.
+If you wish to use the vertical diagram, use the file `main_vert.cpp.bkp` instead of `main.cpp`.The code changes required mostly involve repositioning the UI widgets.

 ### Libraries and Build
 The project uses [cpp-httplib](https://github.com/yhirose/cpp-httplib) for the HTTP Server, [Dear ImGui](https://github.com/ocornut/imgui) for the User Interface, [stb_image](https://github.com/nothings/stb/blob/master/stb_image.h) for loading the process diagram and [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) for matrix operations.
 The development branch of Eigen is required to use the new matrix slicing API.